WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-01-keeping-up-with-new-sf-symbols.md

              from: <span class="st">"<span class="latest-version" data-fallback="0.1.26">0.1.26</span>"</span>)
 ]</pre></div>

-Update the dependency after a new SF Symbols release and the entire new catalog is available as autocompleted, compile-checked properties.
+Update the dependency after a new SFSymbols release and the entire new catalog is available as autocompleted, compile-checked properties.
 No transcription, no drift, no "we don't have that icon yet."

 ## The compounding argument